Renobird/MarkupActivityLog/README.md

 # Markup Activity Log

 ## Page level activity log for ProcessWire CMS
 Markup Activity Log is a set of ProcessWire modules that keeps a log of changes made to all core fields for an individual page.

+See the [Forum Post](https://processwire.com/talk/topic/9838-module-activity-log/) for details.

 ## Installation